Water Chemistry Water Chemistry — Complete Pool Water Chemistry Guide - Chlorine, pH & Balance

 • Salt water generators: 70-80ppm (higher due to increased UV exposure from longer run times)

 Warning: CYA above 100ppm makes chlorine nearly ineffective.
-The only way to lower CYA is partial water replacement - there are no chemicals that remove it.
+The most reliable way to lower CYA is partial water replacement; CYA breaks down only very slowly on its own, and consumer chemical removers have limited effectiveness.

 Testing Your Pool Water Accurately